GaloisInc/adapt/src/main/scala/com/galois/adapt/ir/README.md

-IR is intended as an internal format of CDM.
-Compared to CDM, it has several advantages:
+IR (intermediate representation) is intended as an internal format of CDM.
+Compared to CDM,

   * there are fewer the extraneous fields (CDM is verbose)
   * we perform entity resolution